 Rheumatoid Arthritis – a focus

-Some prescription treatments for RA can lead to devastating long-term side effects; for example, DMARDs have been significantly associated with dementia in RA patients.11 Compared with the general population, patients with RA have twice the mortality rate, with median life expectancy reduced by seven and three years in men and women, respectively.7 Other comorbidities of the disease include osteoporosis, infection, subcutaneous nodules, Sjögren’s syndrome, lung disorders, and lymphoma.7
+Some prescription treatments for RA can lead to devastating long-term side effects; for example, DMARDs have been significantly associated with dementia in RA patients.12 Compared with the general population, patients with RA have twice the mortality rate, with median life expectancy reduced by seven and three years in men and women, respectively.7 Other comorbidities of the disease include osteoporosis, infection, subcutaneous nodules, Sjögren’s syndrome, lung disorders, and lymphoma.7

 If left untreated or poorly controlled, RA limits the ability of patients to function well in vocational or domestic settings.7 Research has shown that up to half of such patients leave the workforce less than 10 years after disease onset; up to 90% stopped working prior to age 65.
 The total cost of RA in the US in 2005 was estimated at $39 billion.
-About half of the total was attributed to intangible costs—with $10 billion attributed to diminished quality of life and $10 billion to premature mortality.7
+About half of the total was attributed to intangible costs—with $10 billion attributed to diminished quality of life and $10 billion to premature mortality.7 The combined direct and indirect costs from 2008 through 2014 have been estimated at $46 billion annually.13

 In light of these staggering statistics, are there any cost-effective treatment options that improve quality of life for autoimmune disease patients?